VEuPathDB/conifer/Util/lib/gestalt/docs/QuickstartGuide.md

 This generates a `gestalt_site_vars.seed.yml` in your website's `etc` directory.
 Follow the instructions returned by the seed command to copy that file to `gestalt_site_vars.yml` and assign appropriate values to the enclosed variables.
 The format of the file is YAML.
-Jinja2 templating of variables is allowed.
-The generated seed file has only the settings that have not been pre-defined, that is the minimal set of required values you need to supply.
+The generated seed file has only the settings that have not been pre-defined - the minimal set of required values you must supply.
 You can also override any of the pre-defined settings in your `gestalt_site_vars.yml` file if you desire.
 See the UsersGuide for more information.

 ### Configure